What Is a Hard Fork?

 The proposal for a hard fork did not exactly unwind the network’s transaction history.
 Rather, it relocated the funds tied to the DAO to a newly created smart contract to let the original owners withdraw their funds.

-DAO token holders could withdraw ETH at a rate of approximately 1 ETH to 100 DAO.
+DAO token holders could withdraw ETH at approximately 1 ETH to 100 DAO.
 The DAO curators withdrew and distributed the extra balance of tokens and any ether that remained due to the hard fork to provide “failsafe protection” for the organization.

 Hard Forks vs. Soft Forks